- Home

 Grade 9-12

 View on concept mapA straight line that passes through the origin, representing a proportional relationship of the form y = kx with constant ratio k.
-Distinguishes proportional from merely linear relationships.
+Proportional relationships appear everywhere β unit pricing, speed-distance-time problems, recipe scaling, and currency conversion.

 Definition